Date of Degree

 Copyright 2011 Kevin Randall Marks

 Marks, Kevin Randall.
-"Investigating the fluoroquinolone-topoisomerase interaction by use of novel fluoroquinolone and quinazoline analogs." doctoral dissertation, University of Iowa, 2011.
+"Investigating the fluoroquinolone-topoisomerase interaction by use of novel fluoroquinolone and quinazoline analogs."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.